smusleh/MSLP/README.md

    each sequence in the master file passes through all classifiers, a prediction probability get generated, and then the sequence gets assigned to classifiers that have the highest probability.
 The sequences are then of that classier class.

-3. To download the predictions in CSV format: type in the following link: http://localhost:7000/download_prediction_file
+**Download Prediction Results: To download the predictions in CSV format.**
+   Type in the following link:
+   http://localhost:7000/download_prediction_file

    To download the features file generated "master.csv" file, open a new tap on the browser and